zpasternack/CustomTextView/Readme.md

 ### How's it work? ###

-ZPTextView is an NSTextView subclass.
+`ZPTextView` is an `NSTextView` subclass.
 It overrides `insertText:`, and does it's modification of its contents there.
-Additionally, it does its own undo grouping in insertText:, basicallly by creating an undo group for each insertText: call.
+Additionally, it does its own undo grouping in `insertText:`, basicallly by creating an undo group for each `insertText:` call.
 Additionally, it overrides `replaceCharactersInRange:` to also call `shouldChangeTextInRange:`, also to keep undo working properly.

 Note that this is code in progress.
 It's basically a cut-down version of code I'm using in a project I'm working on, and I've not actually shipped it (yet).
 So far, however, it appears to work well.